If you’re looking for a treat with a citrusy twist, these lemon muffins are absolutely perfect.

 Remove the ‘lids’ from the grill and transfer to a wire rack.
 Leave to cool completely.
 Put a large spoonful of lemon curd onto each of the reserved bases, then sandwich together with the meringue tops.
 Keep in an airtight container until ready to serve

-Top tip for making Lemon meringue muffins
+Top tips for making lemon muffins